Akash1211222/Alliance_JavaScript_basic/Sec_B/01_basic/README.txt

 templatre Litrels

 Q. Prompt the user to enter there full name.
 Generate a Username for them based on the input.
 Start userName with @, followed by there full name and ending with the fullname length?

+Q. for a give array with marks of students ->[85,84,95,90,50] Find the average marks of the class

+Q. for a given array with price of 5 items ->[250,645,300,900,50] All items have an offer of 10% OFF on them.
+Change the array to store final price after applying offers